jimmijj/chromatic-zsh/README.md

   ![](misc/comp.png)

-  Notice the same color for the same group (reserved words, parameters, etc) on the command line and completion system.
+  Notice the same color for the same group (reserved words, parameters, etc) on the command line and completion system with the example above.

-- Directories are always in blue, also in the directory stack completion of `cd -`.
+- Directories are in blue everywhere, also in the directory stack completion of `cd -`.

   ![](misc/cd_comp.png)

-- Process ids are red by default, clearly separated from pseudotermianal numbers
+- Process ids are red by default, clearly separated from pseudoterminal numbers

   ![](misc/kill_comp.png)